PhD in Comparative History

 Applicants interested in Nationalism Studies or Jewish Studies at the doctoral level can apply for a Ph.D. in History and should follow the general admissions requirements for the History doctoral program; a joint committee reviews applications.
 The degree received will be a Ph.D. in History.

 The first year of the program concentrates on coursework and preparation for the comprehensive examination, which focuses on major topics in the comparative history of two of the three regions mentioned above.
 A detailed, extensive research dissertation proposal is also prepared, and discussed as part of the comprehensive examination.
 The second year is devoted to research in relevant archives and libraries.
-Students are encouraged to seek support for spending at least six months during the third year of their studies at one of the leading Western universities or research centers.
-The final year is spent in residence at CEU presenting research results in the PhD research seminar, writing the thesis, and fulfilling teaching assistantship duties.
+The third year is spent in residence at CEU presenting results in the PhD research seminar, and fulfilling teaching assistantship duties.
+Students may also apply for support for spending a semester during the their studies at one of the leading international universities or research centers.
+The dissertation must be submitted within six years from enrolllment in the program.

 From the moment of entering the doctoral program, PhD students are involved in professional research projects organized by faculty and by external institutions.
-Pasts, Inc. is the research institute associated with the History Department and it sponsors several annual conferences and the Journal of East Central Europe, to which our students have contributed in the past.
-In addition, graduate student conferences are held in cooperation with the European University Institute in Florence, the University of Vienna, the Berliner Kolleg für Vergleichende Geschichte Europas, and at CEU.
+Pasts, Inc., the research institute associated with the History Department, sponsors several annual conferences and various other forms of academic socialization, as well as the journal Journal of East Central Europe.
+This journal and the European Review of History also secure for our PhD students in-house internship opportunities in academic publishing.
+In addition, our department initiated (in 2007), and still runs cooperation with the European University Institute in Florence and the University of Vienna, the series Graduate Conferences in European History (GRACEH).

 For more information, including details about the Hungarian accreditation for students pursuing, within the HUN-accredited Doctoral School of History, the PhD Program in Comparative History of Central, South Eastern, and Eastern Europe, ca. 1500-2000, see the latest program Guidelines.